Immunotherapy combination of teclistamab and daratumumab heralded as potential 'functional cure' for multiple myeloma | ASH 2025

 The first two treatments with tec-dara were delivered weekly, the next three every other week, and the subsequent treatments, monthly.
 Mateos noted that the steroids were not necessary after the first treatment with tec-dara, an aspect of the regimen that the patients saw as a distinct advantage.

-The PFS rate among the patients in the standard-of-care group was 29.7% after three years in contrast to the 83.4% rate among the patients in the tec-dara group, according to the abstract summarizing the study results.
-The overall survival rate was 83.3% in the tec-dara group compared with 65% in the standard-of-care group, and there were 45 deaths due to multiple myeloma progressing in the tec-dara group compared with 96 in the standard-of-care group.
 The abstract reports favorable results for tec-dara on other end points commonly used in cancer clinical trials, such as overall response and complete response.
-Moreover, the PFS benefit was seen in a range of subgroups, including in patients ages 75 and older.
-However, the results showed a higher rate of serious treatment-emergent adverse events in the tec-dara group compared with those in the standard-of-care group (70.7% vs. 62.45) and serious infections (54.1% vs. 43.4%).
-The abstract says that the infections decreased over time as the tec-dara dosing moved into a monthly schedule and with prophylactic measures taken.
+Moreover, the PFS benefit was seen in a range of subgroups, including patients aged 75 and older.
+However, the results showed a higher rate of serious treatment-emergent adverse events in the tec-dara group than in the standard-of-care group (70.7% vs. 62.45%) and serious infections (54.1% vs. 43.4%).
+The abstract says that infections decreased over time as the tec-dara dosing moved into a monthly schedule and as prophylactic measures were taken.

-“Dr. Mateos very nicely showed that the infection risk can be mitigated, but still, patients do get some infections, and we have to be very, very vigilant, especially as we transition these drugs to the community where doctors are treating many different diseases,” said Sidani.
+“Dr. Mateos very nicely showed that the infection risk can be mitigated, but still, patients do get some infections, and we have to be very, very vigilant, especially as we transition these drugs to the community where doctors are treating many different diseases,” said Sidana.

 Newsletter